July 23-25, 2025

 Sabrina Walker Hernandez, Founder, Supporting World Hope

 Few things are more critical to your nonprofit’s health, success, and sustainability than an effective board of directors.
-In this interactive session, participants will learn to support the board in resource development, tap into their fundraising strengths, and transform them into a fundraising powerhouse.
+In this interactive session, participants will learn to support their board in resource development, tap into their fundraising strengths, and transform them into a fundraising powerhouse.

-Workshop 402 Are You Satisfied, Happy or Fulfilled as a Fundraiser?
+Workshop 402 Are You Satisfied, Happy, or Fulfilled as a Fundraiser?

 Doug Trout, CEO, DRiWaterstone Human Capital